Mor-uto/BetterBukkitMethods/README.md

 # BukkitEzLib
-this is a small java library for bukkit/spigot intended to make it easier to use API
+this is a small java library for bukkit/spigot intended to make it easier to use the API

 to use it create a MorutosLibrary variable